 Mineral spirits and acetone spirits are two very widely used thinners.
 People mostly confuse them and use one for the other.

-Most people confuse between mineral and acetone spirits the main reason being that they both are used as thinners.
+Most people confuse mineral and acetone spirits, mainly because they both are used as thinners.

-Some people do not prefer to use Mineral spirits this is because they are oil-based and leave a residue behind.
-Acetone is a natural compound and is also found in our body in small amounts.
+Some people do not prefer Mineral spirits because they are oil-based and leave a residue behind.
+Acetone is a natural compound found in our bodies in small amounts.

 Solvents and thinners are indispensable necessities for painting.
 Acetone and mineral spirits are two of the most well-known ones.